Buy Gold Bars

 Gold bars are hard to the touch.
 But due to their high purity (24 carats), they are relatively soft in metal terms.
-Pure gold is malleable, so gold bars hold the possibility of scratching due to this.
+Pure gold is malleable, so have a major possibility of scratching due to this.
 This is the reason why Sovereigns coins are produced in 22 carat format, which is deemed a more robust alloy.

 Gold bars are worth buying if you seek a tangible asset with no counterparty risk.
 Physical ownership is beneficial to provide balance to a portfolio consisting of mainly paper assets.
-The value of gold bars can go up and down and is related to the underlying gold price.
+The value can go up and down and is related to the underlying gold price.
 The gold price generally moves up in times of uncertainty so is desirable for those seeking a hedge against unstable markets.

 Most gold bars are 24 carat gold which is the highest carat possible.
 Some bars on the African continent are a lower purity of 22 carats.
 The 24 carat bars are referred to as pure gold, but technically they’re not 100% pure.
-Purity can be anywhere from 995 parts per 1,000 upwards, but most reputable bars producers make bars of 999.9 purity.
+Purity can be anywhere from 995 parts per 1,000 upwards, but most reputable bar producers make bars of 999.9 purity.

 The terms gold bars and gold bullion are somewhat interchangeable.
 Both generally refer to 24 carat gold in the form of a rectangular bar.
 However, bullion is also a term used to describe the ‘investment finish’ of certain coins.
 Bullion coins are minted for value purposes as opposed to proof finish coins which are more expensive collector's items.

 It’s easier for fraudsters to fake or add non-gold substances to gold bars then gold coins.
 This is because the design of a coin is far more complex and difficult to copy.
-The best place to buy gold barsis from a trusted gold dealer, where they tightly control their supply network.
+The best place to buyis from a trusted gold dealer, where they tightly control their supply network.
 All genuine gold bars should also come with serial numbers and many with a certificate from the mint.